 Making the Most of Parcel Boundary Data For a growing list of industries, the importance and widening use of parcel boundary and property data continues to grow.
 Thankfully, alternatives to traditional parcel acquisition efforts are now available through cost-effective and ready to use solutions.
 Read our guide to smart decision-making using parcel boundary data

 Underwater drones are being used to monitor a stretch of ocean known as the Mid-Atlantic Bight to help researchers detect potential hurricane activity.
 The drones can transmit data on ocean temperatures, which can help predict hurricane intensity.

-AAG Releases New Edition of Guide to Geography Programs in the Americas
+AAG has released a new edition of the "Guide to Geography Programs in the Americas"

-The AAG's Guide to Geography Programs in the Americas, or The Guide, includes detailed information on undergraduate and graduate geography programs in the United States, Canada and Latin America, including degree requirements, curricula, faculty qualifications, program specialties, financial assistance, and degrees completed.
+The AAG's Guide to Geography Programs in the Americas, or The Guide, includes detailed information on undergraduate and graduate geography programs in the United States, Canada, and Latin America, including degree requirements, curricula, faculty qualifications, program specialties, financial assistance, and degrees completed.
 The 2016-2017 edition of The Guide is now available for free online at aag.org/guide.
-The AAG has also published an interactive companion map where users can search for programs by location, degree type, field of interest and regional focus.
+The AAG has also published an interactive, companion map where users can search for programs by location, degree type, field of interest, and regional focus.
 Learn more.

 New this year, the Session Gallery includes a Call for Papers (CFPs) feature.
 Session organizers can post details on how interested participants can get involved in their session(s) -- from topics covered in the session to submission deadlines and organizer contact information.
 CFPs can be posted in the most preliminary planning stages -- all you need is a tentative title and brief description of how interested participants should get in touch.
 The new Session Gallery is also searchable, allowing attendees to filter by session type, sponsor group, keyword, theme, and space availability.